ChandraCXC/iris-docs/markdown/threads/save/index.md

 Iris exports data to outside applications via the "Broadcast" button.
-Iris can broadcast data from the SED Builder, which allows us to send the metadata for SED segments and aggregate SEDs, and from the Metadata Browser, from which we can select specific data points to send.
-The SED Builder window has two "Broadcast" buttons: one at the very top of the window, which allows for the highlighted SED in the *Open SEDs* box to be exported, and one in the *Segments* section, which allows one or multiple SED segments to be broadcasted; its icon is a radio tower.
-The Metadata Browser "Broadcast" button is in the bottom right-hand corner of the window.
+Iris can broadcast data from the SED Builder, which allows us to send the metadata for SED segments and aggregate SEDs <!--, and from the Metadata Browser, from which we can select specific data points to send-->.
+The SED Builder window has two "Broadcast" buttons: one at the very top of the window, which allows for the highlighted SED in the *Open SEDs* box to be exported, and one in the *Segments* section, which allows one or multiple SED segments to be broadcasted; its icon is a radio tower. <!--The Metadata Browser "Broadcast" button is in the bottom right-hand corner of the window.-->

 With the external application open and connected to the SAMP network, highlighted SED segments or data points may be broadcasted from Iris to